 Session 3 – Laredo Panel: Maria Eugenia Calderon Porter, Asst.
 VP Global Initiatives, Texas A&M International University, Dr. Federico Schaffler, Foreign Trade Administrator, Laredo Airport, and Carmen Dickinson, Assist.
 Center Director, Centers Of Excellence,

-The Civic Tech Scholars Program, hosted by the Better Futures Institute, convened a panel discussion with experts from Laredo to explore the complex relationship between international trade and local development.
+The Civic Tech Scholars, a program by the Better Futures Institute, hosted a panel discussion with experts from Laredo to explore the complex relationship between international trade and local development.
 Laredo, as one of the largest land ports of entry between the U.S. and Mexico, plays a critical role in facilitating trade between the two countries.
 The panel focused on the challenges and opportunities arising from Laredo's strategic position as a trade hub, with particular attention to issues related to logistics infrastructure, supply chain management, and cross-border economic collaboration.

 As Laredo continues to grow in importance as a key player in U.S.-Mexico trade, understanding its economic and logistical challenges is essential for sustainable development.
 This white paper provides an overview of the key themes discussed during the panel and offers actionable recommendations based on the insights provided.

-These white papers mark the first step in a collaborative research initiative aimed at gathering feedback from multiple stakeholders.
-The process began with formulating deeper questions based on key themes identified during discussions.
-Small groups compiled key insights, identified promising practices, and highlighted critical challenges.
+These white papers represent the first step in a collaborative research initiative aimed at gathering feedback from multiple stakeholders in Laredo.
+The process began with the formulation of deeper questions based on key themes identified during discussions.
+Small groups at the panel compiled core insights, proposed promising courses of action for Laredo’s economic development and trade facilitation, and highlighted critical challenges the region still faces.

-The next phase involves developing a consultation plan to engage stakeholders and community members.
-This plan will include surveys, community meetings, and online platforms to gather feedback that will inform future policy recommendations and guide further research.
+The next phase in this research initiative involves developing a consultation plan to engage Laredo stakeholders and community members.
+This plan will include conducting surveys, community meetings, and developing online platforms to gather feedback that will inform future policy recommendations and guide further research.

 The importance of logistics and supply chain management was a central theme of the panel discussion.
 As one of the busiest land ports in North America, Laredo plays a critical role in the movement of goods between the U.S. and Mexico.
-The panel highlighted the need for significant improvements in infrastructure to ensure that supply chains operate efficiently and without disruption.
+The panel highlighted the need for significant infrastructure improvements to ensure that supply chains operate efficiently and remain resilient to disruptions such as customs delays, outdated facilities, and increased inspections tied to shifting border policies.

 Key Opportunity: Enhancing infrastructure at key points such as the World Trade Bridge and Laredo-Colombia Solidarity Bridge can reduce traffic congestion and improve trade efficiency.
 Expanding lanes and improving hazard safety systems are essential steps to managing increased truck traffic.